jamesfbello/Sneaker-Quiz-App/README.md

 User experience requirements
 The following requirements cover what the app must do, from the user's perspective.

-The starting screen should have a button that users can click to start the quiz.
-Users should be prompted through a series of at least 5 multiple choice questions that they can answer.
+The starting screen should have a button that users can click to start the quiz. <br> Users should be prompted through a series of at least 5 multiple choice questions that they can answer.
 Users should be asked questions 1 after the other.
 Users should only be prompted with 1 question at a time.